 What Is a Facelift?

 A rhytidectomy, better known as a facelift, is a procedure that smoothes and tightens any loose skin on your face and neck.
 This rejuvenating procedure also removes excess fat and creasing, creating a youthful complexion.
-Not to be confused with reconstructive surgery, a facelift will not alter your appearance or bone structure, rather, help reduce fat deposits and extra skin.
+Not to be confused with reconstructive surgery, this will not alter your appearance or bone structure, rather, help reduce fat deposits and extra skin.

 - Stress: Stress causes a variety of different skin issues, including creating deep lines on the forehead and between the eyebrows.
 While stress is not always preventable given our hectic lives, it is important to be aware of any tension held in the face during stressful times.

 - Genetics: Genetics plays an important role in the way our face and skin ages.
 For most, lack of facial definition and saggy skin is often an inherited trait.
-Depending on genetics, your facelift could last longer or shorter than the average 10 years.
+Depending on genetics, your Rhytidectomy could last longer or shorter than the average 10 years.

 - Smoking: Smoking is not only damaging internally, but also impairs our physical appearance.
 Smoking increases the aging process and creates deep lines around the mouth.
 While the appearance of these lines is often minimized after a facelift procedure, they can return quicker if smoking continues after having a facelift.

-Average Facelift Costs
+Average Rhytidectomy Costs

 Cheaper does not equal better.
 When choosing where to get a facelift done, it is important to look at the cost to determine the quality of the surgery you are receiving.
-The average facelift costs around $6,600, according to the American Society of Plastic Surgeons (ASPS).
+The average costs around $6,600, according to the American Society of Plastic Surgeons (ASPS).
 However, this number can vary depending on whether or not the patient receives supplementing facelift surgeries such as eyelid surgery.

-What affects the cost of a facelift?
+What affects the cost of a Rhytidectomy?

 - Surgeon’s Fees